 How do you define what is a feel good movie?
 And is it different from a comedy film?
-The answer to the latter question is: Yes it is.
-Comedy films do make you laugh but more often than not you don’t keep smiling once the film is over.
-There are certainly comedy films that can also be categorized as feel good, but typically funny movies don’t automatically qualify as also feel good movies.
-The films that do classify as feel good are those that leave you feeling not just good about yourself but also the world in general.
+The answer to the latter question is: Yes, it is.
+Comedy films do make you laugh but you don’t really keep smiling once the film is over.
+There are certain comedy films that can also be categorized as feel good, but typically, funny movies don’t automatically qualify as feel good movies.
+The films that do get classified as feel good are those that leave you feeling not just good about yourself but also about the world in general.
 You come out of it more optimistic about life.
-You want to trust your abilities and other’s goodness.
+You want to trust your abilities and have faith in people around you.

 Life is like a boat in an ocean.
 The ocean is an unpredictable place to be in.
 It can be calm as a cow or ravaging as an enraged bull.
-Tough times are inevitable and eventually make us stronger at the end of the road, but while you’re going through them, it is a journey of its own.
+Tough times are inevitable and they eventually make us stronger by the time we reach the end of the road; but it is quite a difficult journey that you need to experience on your own.
 Tough times teach us what words, spoken or written, cannot.
 The movies on this list will help you deal with such times.
 Obviously, feel good movies come in different forms and shape.
 Some may make you laugh, while some may make you cry.
 But ultimately, you will end up feeling rejuvenated and happy.
-With that said, here is the list of top uplifting movies ever.
+With all that said, here is the list of top uplifting movies ever.
 The list consists of several feel good romantic movies.
-You can watch some of these really good feel films on Hulu or Amazon Prime.
+You can watch some of these best feel good films on Netflix, Hulu or Amazon Prime.

 25. The Karate Kid (2010)